sdpedersen/pharmacy-sales-and-profitability-analysis/README.md

 - **Geographic performance patterns remain stable across core Western European markets**, particularly Germany, Belgium, the Netherlands, and France, while secondary markets display greater variability, indicating potential opportunities for targeted support or expansion strategies.
 - **Operational maturity remains a key performance factor**, with mature pharmacies consistently appearing among top performers, while newer pharmacies are more frequently represented among underperformers during early-stage ramp-up.

+Below is the **Geographic Analysis** page from the Power BI dashboard:

 ![Geographic Analysis](img/geographic-analysis.png)

 ### Product Portfolio & Promotion Insights

--**Prescription products remained the primary revenue driver across both 2024 and 2025**, consistently generating the largest monthly contribution despite structurally lower margins.
+- **Prescription products remained the primary revenue driver across both 2024 and 2025**, consistently generating the largest monthly contribution despite structurally lower margins.
 This confirms their role as the operational backbone of the distribution portfolio, where volume stability outweighs margin expansion potential.
 - **Wellness and Personal Care products delivered the highest relative margins**, maintaining strong profitability despite lower total volume, reinforcing their importance as margin-supporting categories.
 - **Product demand growth between 2024 and 2025 was broadly distributed across categories**, with visible increases in several high-volume products positioned in the “Core Drivers” segment of the portfolio landscape.
 - **Particularly within the Medical Devices category, several low-volume products remain concentrated in the “Low leverage” quadrant**, indicating structurally limited demand patterns that may require reassessing portfolio inclusion or applying targeted promotional support.
 - **Promotional activity consistently reduced margin percentages across all categories**, with the largest margin gap observed in Wellness and Personal Care, highlighting the trade-off between sales volume growth and profitability preservation.
 - **Emerging products positioned in the “Niche Opportunities” quadrant show strong profitability despite lower volume**, suggesting targeted growth opportunities through focused promotional or distribution strategies.

+Below is the **Product Analysis** page from the Power BI dashboard:

 ![Product Analysis](img/product-analysis.png)